2025 Storm Events in Fresno

 - Exposed nail heads or lifting shingles

-25% Rule: If your roof is over 20 years old or has damage affecting more than 30% of its surface, full replacement is typically more cost-effective than repeated repairs.
+25% Rule: If your roof is over 20 years old or has damage affecting more than 30% of its surface, full replacement is typically more practical than repeated repairs.
 In Fresno's harsh climate, older roofs with multiple repairs often develop recurring issues.

 Fresno at a Glance